Doctor of Musical Arts (DMA) Handbook

 According to Graduate Studies policy, doctoral students must complete a minimum program engagement equivalent to two full-time semesters.
 This may be accomplished through either of the following:

 Summer enrollment is not required to maintain registration, but summer enrollments may be counted toward the 18 part-time pre-comprehensive hours.
 The time spent in attaining the master’s degree at KU may also count toward this enrollment requirement, at the program’s discretion.
-The various programs of study for the school’s doctoral degrees prescribe a minimum number of coursework credits and other degree requirements.
-Relevant prior graduate coursework may be taken into consideration when developing programs of study.

 Adding a master’s degree while pursuing a DMA